ved-3e/Insightron/README.md

-# 🎤 Insightron v1.0.0 - Enhanced Whisper AI Transcriber
+# 🎤 Insightron v1.1.0 - Enhanced Whisper AI Transcriber

 **Transform audio into beautifully structured insights with lightning-fast precision.**

 Insightron is a modern, high-performance application for transcribing audio files using OpenAI's Whisper AI, featuring an elegant macOS-inspired interface and seamless Obsidian integration.
-Built for speed, reliability, and user experience with enhanced cross-platform compatibility.
+Built for speed, reliability, and user experience with enhanced cross-platform compatibility and **comprehensive multi-language support**.

 ## ✨ Key Features